 New Maximum Limits

-But, while the dollar amount looks the same, the coverage is actually different.
+But, while the dollar amount looks the same, the coverage is different.
 That’s because the basis for calculating the coverage has changed.

 Now you see why it’s confusing!